propelorm/PropelBundle/README.markdown

             ...
         }

-  * Don't forget to add the register the PropelBundle namespace in `app/autoload.php`:
+  * Don't forget to register the PropelBundle namespace in `app/autoload.php`:

         $loader->registerNamespaces(array(
             ...